Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Results and discussions

 Nevertheless, the probability of particle-triggered-bursting being larger than \SI{92.8}{\%} further confirms our speculation that a larger dissolved gas concentration decreases the bubble lifetime by bringing an early rupture to the film.
 The next question arises naturally, that is, what is the essence of the particle?
 They could be solid particles due to impurities in the liquid, or they could be microbubbles.
 But one could easily tell that they are actually microbubbles mainly due to two reasons: First, all the particles observed are spherical, while solid impurities are often irregular in shape \citep{poulain2018ageing}.
-Second, upon film rupture, the particle suddenly ``disappears'' and no trace of impurities are observed in the film close to the hole (see Fig. \ref{fig:microbubble_rupture}).
+Second, upon film rupture, the particle suddenly ``disappears'' and no trace of impurities is observed in the film close to the hole (see Fig. \ref{fig:microbubble_rupture}).
 This suggests the gaseous nature of the particle.
-It might seem counterintuitive at first sight for undersaturated liquid to have microbubbles in the bulk, but \citet{fang_formation_2018} has shown that stable bulk nanobubbles could exist in undersaturated liquids.
-We also observed microbubbles in the bulk of undersaturated (and also oversaturated) liquids, please see Supplementary Materials for details.